How to Choose a Cover School for Homeschooling

 Another factor to consider is whether or not your cover school will produce student records or authorize forms such as transcripts, driver’s permit/license forms, and other proof forms that your child might need as he or she gets older.

 Records are part of the reason we remain with a cover school despite it not being a state requirement for us anymore.

 Ask About the Cover School’s Testing Requirements

-Find Out About the Extracurricular Activites Offered By The Cover School
+Find Out About the Extracurricular Activities Offered By The Cover School

 Do You Need Your Cover School for Meeting Other Homeschool Families?

-Once you have found a cover school that works for your family, don’t feel as if you are locked in to your choice until your children are no longer homeschooling.
+Once you have found a cover school that works for your family don’t feel as if you’re locked in to your choice until your children are no longer homeschooling.
 It is perfectly okay to reevaluate your decision on a yearly basis and see what other cover schools have to offer that may be more fitting for your changing needs.